Heather Smith (curler): 2011–current

 For the 2010/2011 season, Smith and her team of Blisse Comstock and Teri Lake asked Colleen Jones to replace their former skip Jill Mouzar, who had moved to Ontario.
 Days before the qualification round for the 2011 Nova Scotia Scotties Tournament of Hearts began, Jones fell ill to meningitis.
 The team made the decision to move Smith to the skip position, and added Danielle Parsons to the team at third.
 They would win the provincial title and go on to the 2011 Scotties Tournament of Hearts, where they finished with a 7-4 record.
 This was enough to secure a place in a tie breaker against Kelly Scott of British Columbia.
 The Nova Scotian team won the tiebreaker and moved on to face Ontario's Rachel Homan in the 3-4 game.
 They lost the game to Homan, but met them again in the Bronze medal game, after Homan lost the semi-final.
 In the bronze medal game, Smith and her team defeated Homan and placed third overall at the tournament.

 After a successful year together, the team decided to continue without Jones for the 2011/2012 season.
 Smith and team participated in the 2012 Nova Scotia Scotties Tournament of Hearts where once again they won the right to represent Nova Scotia at the 2012 Scotties Tournament of Hearts.
 At the event, Smith and team found themselves struggling to succeed in comparison to the year prior, and finished round robin with a disappointing 4-7 record.

 At the end of the 2011-12 curling season, Parsons left the team.
 Smith added Stephanie McVicar, to the team playing third for the 2012-13 season.

 For the 2013 Canadian Olympic Curling Trials, The Rachel Homan team asked Smith to be the alternate for them during that tournament.
 The team finished third after losing to Sherry Middaugh in the semi-finals.

 Personal life

 Smith separated from Dacey in 2013.
 She has two children.
-She currently works as an account manager for Benjamin Bridge Winery and is a business owner for Arbonne International.
+She currently works as an account manager for Benjamin Bridge Winery and is a business owner for Arbonne International and Live More Lifestyle.